 Teapot Hill is in Cultas Lake Provincial Park in south Chilliwack.
-Cultas lake is a hugely popular camping location in the summer where thousands of people flock every year.
+Cultas Lake is a very popular camping location in the summer where thousands of people flock every year.

-Teapot Hill trail starts on the south shore of the lake.
-There is a small parking lot designated for teapot hill hikers.
+Teapot Hill trail starts on the south shore of the lake and there is a small parking lot designated for teapot hill hikers.
 I would assume this parking lot fills up fast.
 On the morning we went, there were only a couple of other cars at 7:45am when we started.

-This hike is probably one of the easiest hikes I’ve blogged about.
-It follows a wide trail (road?) for quite a distance before it gets narrower, more like a real hiking trail.
+The hike follows a wide trail (road?) for quite a distance before it gets narrower, more like a real hiking trail.
 Along the way up to the top, you will see many teapots and some tea cups hidden in the trees and bushes.
 You will also pass a stream alongside the wide trail section.
 After 2.5 km of hiking, you will reach the top.
 There are a couple of viewing locations on the trail, where you can see glimpses of Cultas Lake (mostly obscured by trees) and the Columbia Valley and hills to the west.

 Distance: 5 km